 GenHERation®: What are three ways you can attempt to conquer Imposter Syndrome?

 Wright: The ASPIRE© method has been the most impactful method for me to conquer the Imposter Syndrome.
-The ASPIRE© method highlights six steps to help you work through your feelings and identify a solution to shift your mindset from feeling like an imposter to feeling like an asset.
+The ASPIRE© method highlights six steps to help you work through your feelings and identify to a solution to shift your mindset from feeling like an imposter to feeling like an asset.
 I created the ASPIRE© method from research and taking a problem-solving approach to combat Imposter Syndrome.
 This process has been the most impactful because it is a repeatable step-by-step process to guide one’s mind toward achieving something.
 This is helpful since Imposter Syndrome has different patterns and can reoccur.
-Two other ways that help conquer Imposter Syndrome include listing and reflecting on past accomplishments and collecting positive feedback from peers and mentors.
+Two other ways that help conquer Imposter Syndrome include listing and reflecting on past accomplishments, and collecting positive feedback from peers and mentors.
 A bonus is to give yourself grace.